IG30/First-Mile-Stone/README.md

 3. The skill section give the user an idea of the level of my coding skills.

-4. the contact section provides a form to the user in which they can contact me.
+4. The contact section provides a form to the user in which they can contact me.

 ### Features left to implement ###